-- 9.3 The Standards Committee will have the following roles and functions:- - a. promoting and maintaining high standards of conduct by councillors and co-opted members. - b. assisting members to observe the Members' Code of Conduct - c. advising the Council on the adoption or revision of the Members' Code of Conduct - d. monitoring the operation of the Members' Code of Conduct - e. granting dispensations to Members from requirements relating to interests set out in the Members' Code of Conduct - f. hearing and determining complaints made against councillors in accordance with Council procedure.
+- 9.3 The Standards Committee will have the following roles and functions: - a. promoting and maintaining high standards of conduct by councillors and co-opted members. - b. assisting members to observe the Councillors' Code of Conduct. - c. advising the Council on the adoption or revision of the Councillors' Code of Conduct. - d. monitoring the operation of the Councillors' Code of Conduct. - e. granting dispensations to councillors from requirements relating to interests set out in the Councillors' Code of Conduct. - f. hearing and determining complaints made against councillors in accordance with Council procedure.